Emiroe/rhcsa/tasks.md

 - Configure the system to use NTP
 - Confirm your changes regarding NTP and timezone.

+- Determine if the cifs-utils package is installed and if it is available for installation.
+Use both DNF and RPM
+- Display its information before installing it.
+- Install the package and display its information again.
+- Remove the package along with its dependencies and confirm the removal

 ## Firewall

 - Determine the current active zone;